lifegoodbitamihka/notes/README.md

 In more words but still under 200:

 "Programmers today should remember the timeless advice from computer scientist Donald Knuth, emphasizing that 'Premature optimization can be the source of much complexity and bugs.'
 Instead, invest your time in crafting clear, readable, and maintainable code.
 This practice ensures better collaboration, easier debugging, and often, through structured design, it naturally yields acceptable or even optimal performance.
 Only after identifying bottlenecks via profiling should you target specific optimizations.
 Always prioritize readability and maintainability, as these aspects tend to have a profound impact on the longevity and efficiency of your software."

+# 2024-01-21
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so invest time in making it clear and concise for your future self and others who may interact with it."

+In practice, this means adhering to principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and SOLID design principles.
+Continuously refactor your code to improve its quality, use descriptive variable names, and always consider the bigger picture when adding new features or functionality.
+Also, embrace testing as a way to ensure your code works as expected and remains robust over time.